Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-Alterations to these stages or excessive use of aids (bottles, pacifiers, etc.) can lead to a delay or failure to develop the physiological swallowing reflex in adults, with the infantile reflex remaining.
+Changes in these stages or excessive reliance on certain habits (bottle-feeding, pacifiers, etc.) can lead to a delay in or failure to develop the adultโ€™s physiological swallowing reflex, with the infantile reflex persisting

-After a phase of so-called infantile swallowing, the child gradually changes the type of swallowing following the appearance of the anterior deciduous teeth and changes in nutritional patterns (from a totally liquid diet to a diet that also includes solid foods).
-Between 18 and 28 months, the child's swallowing is said to be mixed.
+After a phase of so-called infantile swallowing, the child gradually changes the type of swallowing as the front baby teeth emerge and dietary patterns shift (from a completely liquid diet to one that also includes solid foods).
+Between 18 and 28 months, the childโ€™s swallowing is referred to as mixed.

 Types of atypical swallowing

-– Simple tongue thrust swallowing: this is not a particularly serious disorder and can be easily corrected, as the subject regularly clenches their teeth during swallowing and does not place their tongue between their dental arches.
-In these cases, the following frequently occur: limited open bite, tongue thrusting on the alveolar arches during swallowing, contraction of the elevator muscles, tendency to adopt a low tongue posture and risk of mouth breathing, predominantly vertical chewing, tendency to develop an ogival palate.
+โ€“ Simple tongue-thrust swallowing: This is a relatively minor disorder that is easily corrected, as the individual regularly clenches their teeth during swallowing and does not place their tongue between their teeth.
+In these cases, the following frequently occur: limited open bite, protrusion of the tongue onto the alveolar arches during swallowing, contraction of the elevator muscles, tendency toward a low tongue posture and risk of mouth breathing, predominantly vertical chewing, and tendency for the palate to take on an ogival shape.

-– Complex tongue thrust swallowing: significantly more serious than the previous condition, it causes various disorders.
-These include: anterior bite extending to the premolars, significant tongue protrusion between the dental arches, failure of the teeth to lock together during swallowing, anterior chewing, and frequent dental malocclusions.
+โ€“ Complex tongue-thrust swallowing: significantly more severe than the previous condition, it causes various problems.
+These include: an anterior bite extending to the premolars, significant tongue protrusion between the dental arches, failure to clench the teeth during swallowing, anterior chewing, and frequent dental malocclusions.

 Consequences of atypical swallowing

-• protruding teeth (overjet);
+• protruding teeth (dental overjet);

 • changes in chewing;